junxit/us-congress-bills-116/metadata.md

 - 2019-07-10 — Ms. Lofgren moved to suspend the rules and pass the bill, as amended.
 - 2019-07-10 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 365 - 65 (Roll no. 437). (text: CR H5323-5324)
 - 2019-07-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 365 - 65 (Roll no. 437).(text: CR H5323-5324)
+- 2019-07-11 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.